Khost Province

-Throughout history, the province has been the site of numerous rebellions, leading to the local Pashtun populace to consider themselves the “traditional king-makers in Kabul”.
-The province was previously known as the Southern Province, and was united with neighbouring Paktia.
-Khost is also home to numerous Universities, including Shaikh Zayed University, which is the only University in Afghanistan with a faculty in computer science.
+Throughout history, the province has been the site for numerous rebellions, leading to the local Pashtun populace to consider themselves the “traditional king-makers in Kabul”.
+The province was previously known as the Southern province and was united with the neighbouring Paktia province.
+Khost is also home to numerous universities, including Shaikh Zayed University, which is the only university in Afghanistan with a faculty in computer science.

 As of 2021, it was estimated that the population of the province stood at 647,730, which makes it the 16th most populated province in Afghanistan.

-Khost International Airport began providing the province with international flights after it was inaugurated by former President Ashraf Ghani on July 10th, 2021.
+Khost International Airport began providing the province with international flights after it was inaugurated by the former president Ashraf Ghani on July 10, 2021.